hikito-otikih/Final-Project-Chess/README.md

 ```cpp
 build\Release
 ```
-Saved files is also stored in that folder.
+Saved files are also stored in that folder.

 Tutorial (be also in our documentation)
 ```